 At the Cultural Research Center, we believe it can be done by those who share the call to transform culture, guided by informed research and targeted data, and supported by practical, strategic resources.
 That’s what CRC brings to the table – research and resources for cultural transformation.

 Director of Research, Cultural Research Center at Arizona Christian University

-George Barna is the Director of Research at the Cultural Research Center and a professor at Arizona Christian University.
-He is also the founder of the Barna Group, a research company that has set the standard for understanding trends in American culture.
-Dr. Barna has written more than 50 books, including numerous award-winners and New York Times bestsellers.
-He is also a Fellow at the Townsend Institute, has taught at the undergraduate and graduate level, and has pastored two churches.
-Dr. Barna is often called “the most quoted person in the Christian Church today.”
+George Barna is the Director of Research and cofounder of the Cultural Research Center at Arizona Christian University.
+He is also an ACU professor, focusing on worldview assessment and development, and cultural transformation.
+He was the founder and leader of the Barna Group, a research company that has set the standard for understanding trends in American culture.
+In addition, Barna serves as Senior Research Fellow at the Center for Biblical Worldview at the Family Research Council.
+He has taught at the undergraduate and graduate level, and has pastored two churches.
+Barna has written more than 50 books, including numerous award-winners and New York Times bestsellers.

 Dr. Tracy Munsil